Avigliana Castle: 11th and 12th centuries

-13th & 14th centuries
+13th and 14th centuries

 The structure that emerges from documents of the 13th and 14th centuries shows an irregularly ellipsoidal enclosure that follows the contours of the natural relief.
 The castle comprises a residential wing with a chapel, leaning against the eastern side, a massive square central tower and a semi-circular false tower in the southern corner.
 During the 13th century, the castle gate, a pit and an oven are mentioned, as are wooden shingle and tile roofs.
 In 1212, the castle chapel, dedicated to St. Mary Magdalene, is mentioned.
 In 1268, an aula castri, or courtroom, is mentioned for the first time, and in 1307 a sala castri is positioned next to the courtroom and intended for both social life and formal government.

 Fourteenth-century documents testify to a multi-storey residential wing with reception rooms and a chapel at the upper levels and service rooms and cellars on the ground floor.
 This wing overlooked an upper inner courtyard with stables, a bread oven and the granerium, used to store the proceeds in kind from the payment of banna (taxes).